asecco/peri/README.md

 ## Frequently Asked Questions
 ### What is the purpose of Peri, and why should I use it?
 - I've always wanted Peri to be a great resource for avid movie/tv fans like myself to browse different content and find what they desire.
+In today's world, there are dozens of different streaming services with varying amounts of content.
+This can make it troublesome to know where to look, and that's where Peri comes in!
 - If you're debating why you should start using Peri over any alternatives, I think that a strength of Peri is that it's not overly complex and includes a lot of unique features as listed above.
 - I'm also consistently updating the site and always looking for ways to improve the overall feel and functionality.